kamicane/wrapup/README.md

 ### Using Source Maps

-WrapUp utilizes UglifyJS internally to create source-maps, and has the same options, `--source-map`, `--source-map-root` and `--in-source-map`.
+The options for source-maps that can be used are `--source-map` and `--source-map-root`.

 Once the `.map` file is created, the page with the JavaScript can be opened.
 It is important that the original files are accessible through http too.
 For example when using `--require ./test/a --source-map test.map --source-map-root http://foo.com/src` the file `http://foo.com/src/test/a.js` should be the original JavaScript module.